Package Handlers

 Leaf phase

 Runs for every non-PyPI package.
-Discovers skill files using one of three methods (in priority order):
+Discovers skill files using one of four methods (in priority order):

 1. Consumer-specified paths (highest priority)